radical-cybertools/radical.pilot/docs/source/installation.rst

 RADICAL-Pilot requires to setup a password-less ``ssh`` login between the machine where your application is executed and the machine where the tasks of your application will be executed.
-For example, if you execute your application written with RADICAL-Pilot API on a virtual machine hosted on a public or private cloud provider and you want to execute your application's tasks on an XSEDE HPC machine, you will have to configure a password-less ``(gsi)ssh`` login between those virtual machine and HPC machine.
-(Here one of the many guides available about how `How to Setup Passwordless SSH Login
+For example, if you execute your application written with the RADICAL-Pilot API on a virtual machine hosted on a public or private cloud provider, and you want to execute your application's tasks on an XSEDE HPC machine, you will have to configure a password-less ``(gsi)ssh`` login between the virtual and the HPC machine.
+(Here one of the many guides available about `How to Setup Passwordless SSH Login
 <https://linuxize.com/post/how-to-setup-passwordless-ssh-login/>`_).